September 25-26 (Mon-Tues)

-For more details about the schedule, speakers, and activities, check with your specific regional summit.
+Check back for more details about the schedule, speakers, and activities for each specific regional summit.

 10:00 am – Arrival and Fellowship; Observe Classes (optional)